-Exactly one year ago I had the public defense for my PhD dissertation.
+Exactly one year ago, I had the public defense for my PhD dissertation.
 This was the finish line after 4 intense years of hard work.
-For me, a PhD is more than the combination of a publication record with a heavy dissertation.
+For me, a PhD is more than the combination of a publication record with a substantial dissertation.
 A PhD is the path, the journey from your first algorithm to the final thesis.

 And once you reach the end of this path, there are plenty of options to chose from.
 One of those, the main one I would say, is to stay in academia and keep on doing research.
 Obviously tempting.
 You can continue working on your own projects.
 You’ll probably get a couple undergrad students to pursuit some particular research domains for you.
 And you get the chance to finally finish writing that long-gestating paper you’ve been working on for the last months… However, this is seldom a good thing.

 These are entirely opposite that need to be weighed carefully.
-The first one, leaving academia, is probably the most risky one, specially if you are really confortable in your position.
+The first one, leaving academia, is probably the riskiest, especially if you are really comfortable in your position.
 Right now, I’m not really sure how things go when you finish a PhD and leave for the private business sector.
 I don’t know anyone (personally) who did it.
-Nevertheless, I believe that when a company hires someone with a PhD degree, it will greatly benefit from the kind of expertise (event if it’s just writing) that the new employee will bring.
-The downside of leaving is obvious, and will be the subject of some future post.
+Nevertheless, I believe that when a company hires someone with a PhD degree, it will significantly benefit from the kind of expertise (even if it’s just writing) that the new employee will bring.
+The downside of leaving is obvious and will be the subject of some future post.
 How will a PhD student fit the enterprise environment?